WFBC-FM: HD3 (The Fan Upstate)

 WFBC-FM HD3 airs programming which carry the Infinity Sports Network and the BetQL Network.
 "The Fan Upstate" is heard on two FM translators across the market via WFBC-FM HD3: W246BU in Spartanburg, which moved from 97.1 FM in Spartanburg to 97.7 on August 19, 2016; as of February 8, 2017, the translator is licensed to serve Greenville, South Carolina, and the call sign was changed to W249DL.
 In Spartanburg, a translator, W246CV signed on the 97.1 frequency early in 2017, providing FM coverage across the Spartanburg portion of the market.
-A third translator, W290BW 105.9, once served the eastern part of the Greenville area.
+In September 2025, W249DL in Anderson, SC began carrying The Fan programming, further extending the simulcast's reach.
+Another third translator, W290BW 105.9, once served the eastern part of the Greenville area.